KaustubhPatange/dotfiles/README.md

 The following list will be updated based on any changes made in the playbook.
 Consider it as a release notes for latest version.

-**zsh, git, node18, python3, rust, zsh as default shell, oh-my-zsh, powerlevel10k + config, hack nerd fonts, alacritty + config, tmux + config, neovim 0.9 + my config.**
+**zsh, git, node18, python3, rust, zsh as default shell, oh-my-zsh, powerlevel10k + config, hack nerd fonts, alacritty + config, tmux + config, lazygit, neovim 0.9 + my config.**

-Note: MacOS setup is still under development.